 New course proposals: The committee welcomes new course proposals.
-FAS limits the approved course description for new courses to 200 words and the course title to 60 characters including spaces (with a 30-character ROSI short-title).
-Be sure to keep the official description within the word limit.
+FAS limits the approved course description for new courses to 200 words and the course title to 60 characters (with a 30- character ROSI short-title).
+Be sure to keep the title and official description within the word limit.
 You can append (and later amend) a more specific second paragraph, if you wish.
 Include a "Course Reading List," "Course Method of Evaluation and Course Requirements," and "Learning Outcomes" for the committee to review.
 These sections are not included in the word limit.
-Course descriptions that give our students insight into critical approach and methodology in addition to writers and texts are especially helpful in ensuring robust enrollments.
+Note that course descriptions that give students insight into critical approach and methodology in addition to writers and texts are especially helpful in ensuring robust enrollments..

-Anticipated leaves: If you are planning a full-year leave in 2018-19, please simply fill in your name and check the leave box; no need to complete the rest of the form.
+Anticipated leaves: If you are planning a full-year leave in 2019-20, please simply fill in your name and check the leave box; no need to complete the rest of the form.
 If you are planning a half-year leave, please check that box.
-Faculty with half-leaves normally are ineligible for graduate teaching during that year but should still complete the form to indicate interest in graduate teaching (you may be considered if we need extra courses to achieve coverage).
-Moreover, given that people's leave plans often change over the year, it is useful to have information on file that will allow the Graduate Program to revisit staffing arrangements as needed.
+Faculty with half-leaves normally are ineligible for graduate teaching during that year but should still complete the form: you may be considered if we need extra courses to achieve coverage.
+Moreover, given that leave plans often change over the year, it is useful to have information on file that will allow the Graduate Program to revisit staffing arrangements as needed.

 Department of English | University of Toronto, St. George Campus | 170 St. George Street | Toronto, Ontario, Canada | M5R 2M8